seanbritt4/COSC490-DecisionFactory/README.txt

         2/11/19 Matt
                  --added functionality to manually (and optionally) place player or portal in the map where we wish --added -initOverride command line parameter that overrides previous change and initializes player/portal anyway
+                 --added -noGraphics command line parameter that turns off the graphics for the AI/Map

 OVERRIDE INITIALIZATION/NO GRAPHICS HOWTO:
 By using a map with a 'p' and/or 'g' tile in them, we can override their positions and randomly place them by using the command: